To get a legal separation, you need to fill in a separation application and send it to the court.

 - you have religious reasons against divorce

-- you’ve been married less than a year
+- you’ve been married or in a civil partnership for less than a year

-Send 2 copies of the petition to your nearest divorce court, and keep your own copy.
+Send 3 copies of the application to the address on the form and keep your own copy.
 You need to include a certified copy of your marriage or civil partnership certificate when you send the form.

 Getting a legal separation costs £365.